 But first, some basics.
 The American Academy of Pediatrics says that in general, most kids are physically ready to start toilet-training at around 18 months.
 But that doesn’t mean they’re cognitively ready to do it.
 They need the motor skills to actually get to the bathroom, and the emotional desire to be independent.
 Once your kid is interested in using an actual toilet, then make your move.

 Install a potty in your home and take your kid with you when you buy it.
 Where you place the potty is up to you and your child.
-After your kiddo starts using it on a regular basis, move it to the bathroom and then replace it with a child’s seat on an adult toilet seat.
+After your kiddo starts using it on a regular basis, move it to the bathroom and then replace it with a toddler toilet seat on an adult toilet.

 Got that?
 Here’s the potty-training gear you need to get things moving.

 Sure, you can sing a song to celebrate every time your kid goes potty.
 Or, you can let this potty chair do it for you: Every time your kid goes potty, he or she hears a song, a fun phrase, and a flushing sound.
 This toilet-training kit also includes a storybook, a removable potty ring and bucket, and a splash guard.

 Boys have issues with aim.
 And that's why you need a potty chair with a splash guard.
 Like this one.
 You get three products in one here.
 The potty chair transitions into a toilet trainer seat and a step stool.
 But best of all, it has a removable, high splash guard for boys who tend to get urine everywhere but in the potty.